micro-os-plus/web-jekyll/pages/develop/naming-conventions.md

 #### do

-Implement a private action, usually paired with public similar name.
+Implement a private action, usually paired with a public similar name.

 ### Accessors/mutators